gitvicky/Neural_PDE/README.md

 3. **Training and Evaluation**: Utilize the training utilities to train the surrogate models and evaluate their performance using appropriate metrics.
 4. **Uncertainty Quantification**: Apply the UQ tools to assess the uncertainty associated with the surrogate models and make informed decisions.
 5. **Active Learning**: Employ active learning strategies to efficiently acquire informative training data and improve model accuracy.
-6. **Experimentation**: Conduct experiments to compare different surrogate modeling approaches, investigate the impact of various factors, and develop new methods.

 ## Contributing